huggingface/Google-Cloud-Containers/containers/tei/README.md

 > [!NOTE]
 > Additionally, note that both `/embed` for text embeddings models and `/predict` for sequence classification models support batching so that instead of a single instance with `inputs` being a string, a `List[str]` can be provided instead.

+## Advanced

+### Build

+> [!WARNING]
+> Building the containers is not recommended since those are already built by Hugging Face and Google Cloud teams and provided openly, so the recommended approach is to use the pre-built containers available in [Google Cloud's Artifact Registry](https://console.cloud.google.com/artifacts/docker/deeplearning-platform-release/us/gcr.io) instead.

+Since TEI comes with two different containers depending on the accelerator used for the inference, being either CPU or GPU, those have different constraints when building the Docker image as described below:

+* **CPU**: To build TEI for CPU, we will need an instance with enough CPU RAM, but most instances should be able to successfully build the CPU image since it's not too memory-intensive.

+    ```bash
+    docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-embeddings-inference-cpu.1.4.0 -f containers/tei/cpu/1.4.0/Dockerfile .
+    ```

+* **GPU**: To build TEI for GPU, we will need an instance with at least 4 NVIDIA GPUs available with at least 24 GiB of VRAM each, since TEI, similarly to TGI, needs to build and compile the kernels required for the optimized inference.
+Also note that the build process may take ~15 minutes to complete, depending on the instance's specifications.

+    ```bash
+    docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-embeddings-inference-gpu.1.4.0 -f containers/tei/gpu/1.4.0/Dockerfile .
+    ```